MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/lmax.rst

--  If performing Track Orientation Density Imaging (TODI) using ``tckgen -tod``, then the apodized point spread functions (aPSFs) can be generated at any value of ``lmax``, since the angular resolution of the original image data is not a limiting factor here.
+-  If performing Track Orientation Density Imaging (TODI) using ``tckgen -tod``, then the apodized point spread functions (aPSFs) can be generated at any value of ``lmax`` for which aPSF data are available (currently ``lmax = 16``, since the angular resolution of the original image data is not a limiting factor here.

+-  As described previously, the ``amp2response`` command is a special case, and the maximum permissible ``lmax`` is vastly greater than the maximum practical value.